fluentux/x-ray-image-enhancer/doc/use_cases.md

 >
 >  A. Invalid file format
 >
->    1. System informs which images were invalid and guides the user to import only 8-bit gray-scale images
+>    1. System informs which images were invalid

 **2. System views the images**

 **3. User selects the images to be enhanced**

 **4. User selects an image enhancing operation to be performed for the selected images**
+>
+>  A. No images selected
+>
+>    1. Image enhancing is not allowed

 **5. System processes the operation for the selected images**